Thank you for sending your enquiry! One of our team members will contact you shortly.

 Introduction to LangGraph and Graph Concepts

-- Understanding nodes, edges, and state within LangGraph.
+- Nodes, edges, and state within LangGraph.

 State Management and Prompt Chaining

-- Structuring prompts as graph nodes.
+- Designing prompts as graph nodes.

 - Memory patterns: distinguishing between short-term and persisted context.